Utah Deaf History and Culture

 Parade in About 1918

-Salt Lake Frats in a parade in about 1918.
+The Salt Lake Frats participated in a parade circa 1918.
 Front Row (L-R): Riley Carter, John McMills, Ezra Rollo, Michael Rowan (holding flag), Robert Hicks, Ole Pettit, Joseph Cameron.
 Second Row (L-R): George Precce, Dallas Burrows, Leroy Donelson, Floyd Underwood, Alex Wright, Earl Lewis, Axel Anderson.
 Third Row (L-R): Elgin Jacobsen and Lee Hawkins (holding the banner).
-In courtesy of J Willard Marriott Library
+Source: J. Willard Marriott Library of the University of Utah

 The Salt Lake City Division No. 56